 ICMA has partnered with the Professional Development Academy to offer a pilot program in leading local government cybersecurity initiatives.

-The course, limited to no more than 50 participants, is set to begin September 19, 2019.
+The course, limited to no more than 50 participants:

 What is ICMA Cybersecurity Leadership Program?

 A 12-week mentorship based collaborative readiness program led by CISOs and other experts who deliver their proven frameworks and insights on how to lead and secure a network and an organization – protecting data assets and the enterprise brand.
 This program coaches participants on what it means to think and act as a cybersecurity leader.

 As ICMA’s research has demonstrated, local governments of all sizes are susceptible to cyberthreats and must actively prepare for these threats with cybersecurity investments.
 This leadership development program prepares existing and emerging leaders to better defend their most critical assets.